tensorflow/dtensor-gcp-examples/README.md

 multiple DTensor clients, hiding unwanted GPUs via `CUDA_VISIBILE_GPU` for each client.

+- bootstrap-single-node.sh: commands to start the cluster and deploy the application.
+  The bootstrap produces a single-node-run.sh.

+- single-node-run.sh: (produced by bootstrap-single-node.sh) runs the provided command
+  on the node.

+- single-node-delete.sh: (produced by bootstrap-single-node.sh) deletes the VM

 - run-single-node.sh: DTensor application launcher that splits a single node into multiple clients.
 Expects a 4 (physical) GPU node.